 A completely different technique involving history trees was recently employed to develop optimal universal algorithms that stabilize within $2n$ rounds in networks with a leader~\cite{DV22}.
 This method has also been successfully adapted to multi-leader, leaderless, and disconnected networks~\cite{DVdisc}.
 These works provided tight linear-time stabilizing algorithms for all computable functions in anonymous dynamic networks.

 To the best of our knowledge, none of the aforementioned solutions is tolerant to memory corruption.
-The most relevant work regarding self-stabilizing computation in anonymous networks is~\cite{BV02b}, which proposed a universal protocol for self-stabilizing computation limited to static networks.
+The most relevant work regarding self-stabilizing computation in anonymous networks is~\cite{BV02b}, which proposed a universal protocol for self-stabilizing computation limited to static (or eventually static) networks.
 This protocol stabilizes in $n+d$ rounds, where $d$ is the diameter of the network.
-However, this technique cannot be used in dynamic networks, as it heavily relies on the network's static nature to quickly eliminate corrupted information present in the agents' memory and for the state update rule of the agents.
-Technically, in~\cite{BV02b}, an agent receives its neighbors' views and compares them with its own, keeping only the common portions up to the first discrepancy; it is shown that this rule eliminates corrupted information from the network in $d$ rounds.
-In a highly dynamic network, however, this strategy causes agents to frequently reset their views without stabilizing, even in the absence of memory corruption.
+However, this technique cannot be used in dynamic networks, as it relies on the network's static nature both to eliminate corrupted information quickly and to define the agents' state-update rule.
+Technically, in~\cite{BV02b}, an agent receives information from its neighbors and compares it with its own, keeping only the common portion up to the first discrepancy; it is shown that this rule eliminates corrupted information from the network within $d$ rounds.
+In a highly dynamic network, however, this strategy may cause agents to frequently reset their memory without stabilizing, even in the absence of memory corruption.
 In fact, we believe that dynamic networks do not allow the elimination of corrupted data in a time independent of the amount of such corrupted data.